AshrafBoussahi/TheTurtles_Submission_WiserProject01/README.md

 - Added **variational methods** to find optimal parameters for target distributions.

-- Summarized all our findings into a research-paper-like file
+- Create a website-like implementation of the package (only the front end with some simulation) here

 ---